|

 Football was played during World War 2.
 The 1939/40 season ended on September 2, 1939, the day before war was declared.
-Football was immediately closed done.
+Football was immediately closed down.

 In April 1936, John "Jack" Ellis was in goal for Bristol Rovers when they lost 12-0 v Luton (with Joe Payne scoring 10 goals).
 He made one guest appearance in goal for City during World War 2.

 Bob Ferguson, City's keeper at the outbreak of war kept goal in City's first war time campaign.
 Other notables to keep goal for City included Sam Bartram and Arthur Jepson.
 Bartram was widely considered the best keeper of his era never to play for England.
 He starred for many years for Charlton, playing in both the 1946 and 1947 FA Cup finals.
 Later.
-Bartram was to make 579 Football League appearances for Charlton.
-He was to return to York as manager in 1956.
+Bartram was to make 579 Football League appearances for Charlton, setting many Charlton club records along the way, many remained unbeaten for over 40 years until Dean Kiely came along.
+Bartram was to return to York as manager in 1956.

 Incidentally, Bartram was a former centre forward and wing half before finding his true vocation in goal.
-To this day, he holds a host of Charlton club records (most appearances, most goals conceded, oldest player etc), all of which Dean Kiely is on course to shatter.
-He is also the only City manager to have his autobiography in the shops (and assuming Wilf McGuinness never wrote an autobiography, the only City manager to write one) whilst being City manager.
-And he made a decent journalist after leaving football, which is more than can be said about the efforts of some of our more recent managers.
+To this day, he holds a host of Charlton club records (most appearances, most goals conceded, oldest player etc) which may never be beaten.
+He was also the first City manager to have his autobiography in the shops (later followed by Wilf McGuinness, Denis Smith and caretaker Neil Redfearn).
+He was a decent journalist after leaving football, which is more than can be said about the efforts of some of our more recent managers.
 True Bartram fact.
-He is the goalie who stayed on the pitch for over 15 minutes after the ref abandoned a game against Chelsea on a foggy day.
+He is the goalie who stayed on the pitch for over 15 minutes after the ref abandoned a home game against Chelsea on a foggy Christmas Day in 1937.
 He thought Charlton must be attacking without scoring as there was no noise and the players didn't return to the Charlton half to line up for a kick off.

 Jepson, another highly rated keeper once saved 2 penalties for City in a cup tie with Bradford.